kubevela/kubevela.github.io/versioned_docs/version-v1.1/case-studies/gitops.md

     └── mysql.yaml
 ```

-> KubeVela recommends using the directory structure above to manage your GitOps repository. `clusters/` holds the associated KubeVela configuration that need to be applied to cluster manually, `apps/` holds your application and `infrastructure/` holds your base configuration.
-Application-related configurations can be bound with traits.
+> KubeVela recommends using the directory structure above to manage your GitOps repository. `clusters/` holds the associated KubeVela GitOps configuration that need to be applied to cluster manually, `apps/` holds your application and `infrastructure/` holds your base configuration.
 By separating applications from basic configurations, you can manage your deployment environment more reasonably and isolate application changes.

 #### Directory `clusters/`

-`apps.yaml` and `infra.yaml` in `clusters/` are similar.
-Their difference is to watch different directories.

-Apply the files in `clusters/` manually.
-They will sync the files in `infrastructure/` and `apps/` dir of the Git repo.
+The `clusters/` is the initialize configuration directory for KubeVela GitOps.

-Below is how the infra.yaml looks like:
+Below is how the `clusters/infra.yaml` looks like:

 ```yaml
 apiVersion: core.oam.dev/v1beta1